-In March 2013, our board of directors approved a stock repurchase program (the "2013 Repurchase Program") authorizing the repurchase of up to \$30.0 million of our common stock.
+In March 2013, our Board of Directors approved a stock repurchase program (the "2013 Repurchase Program") authorizing the repurchase of up to \$30.0 million of our common stock.
 This 2013 Repurchase Program replaced the previously existing share repurchase program.
 Shares repurchased under the 2013 Repurchase Program totaled 1,510,759 at a cost of \$30.0 million through December 28, 2014, which included 1,089,560 shares repurchased at a cost of \$21.8 million during fiscal 2014.
 Accordingly, no additional shares may be repurchased under the 2013 Repurchase Program.

 In October 2014, our Board of Directors approved a new stock repurchase program (the "2014 Repurchase Program") authorizing the repurchase of up to \$30.0 million of our common stock.
 Under the 2014 Repurchase Program, we may repurchase common stock from time to time on the open market or in private transactions.
 Currently, we expect to fund the repurchases through available cash, although credit options are being evaluated in the context of total capital needs.
 The timing and extent of the repurchases under the 2014 Repurchase Program will depend upon market conditions and other corporate considerations in our sole discretion.
-Shares repurchased under the 2014 Repurchase Program totaled 108,747 shares at a cost of \$2.1 million in the first quarter of 2015.
+Shares repurchased under the 2014 Repurchase Program totaled 394,713 at a cost of \$7.5 million during the first two quarters of 2015.